CARDIOLOGY MEDICAL BILLING

 Outsourcing Cardiology Billing and Coding to Medcare MSO Increases Revenue

-With cardiology billing companies it’s getting more complicated all the time and payers and medical institutions forever looking to cut their costs, an effective revenue cycle management (RCM) system is becoming increasingly more necessary.
-Outsourcing billing and coding to Medcare MSO allows medical professionals to focus on patients because experienced, certified specialists are handling their RCM from start to finish.
+With cardiology billing companies getting more complicated all the time and payers and medical institutions forever looking to cut their costs, an effective revenue cycle management (RCM) system is becoming increasingly more necessary.
+Outsourcing billing and coding to Medcare MSO allows medical professionals to focus on patients because experienced, certified billing specialists are handling their RCM from start to finish.

-Medcare MSO’s services begin with scheduling and cover all aspects of billing, up through debt collection when necessary.
+Medcare MSO’s Cardiology Billing Services begins with scheduling and covers all aspects of billing, up through debt collection when necessary.
 Our certified coders are experienced in over 40 specializations, including cardiology.
 Our billers know how to recognize red flags for over-coding and under-coding and make sure clean claims are submitted.

 Because we focus only on coding and billing, we are able to stay up to date on government offers and the latest cardiology billing guidelines that can maximize revenue from government incentives.
-Our cardiology medical billing services comprise of daily billing, respond to denials and rejections swiftly, and even manage charting and coding compliance, annual payer adjustments and pay back, as needed.
+Our cardiology medical billing services comprise of daily billing, respond to denials and rejections swiftly, and even manage charting and coding compliance, annual payer adjustments, and payback, as needed.